tyage/turkassign/sample/README.md

 # Sample task assignment program

-Assign a task using Task pooler.
+Assign a task using Turkassign.

-Default assignment algorithm is random assignment.
+Assignment algorithm is random assignment.

 Run with: